apache/nuttx/configs/sama5d3x-ek/README.txt

        cd <nuttx>
        make distclean

-  2. Install and build the norboot configuration:
+  2. Install and build the norboot configuration.
+This steps will establish the norboot configuration and setup the PATH variable in order to do the build:

        cd tools
        ./configure.sh sama5d3x-ek/<subdir>